department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-05-oh-scheduling/conversation-guide.md

 Thank you!

-As I said, today you will be interacting with a prototype of the unified scheduling portal.
+As I said, today you will be interacting with a prototype the scheduling tool on VA.gov.
 In order to do that, I’ll need you to share your screen.

 I’ll walk you through the process of sharing your screen, then I'll send you a link to the prototype.